Friday, April 21, 2023

 The last morning star was still burning and the east was heating up from the nearby sun, when Markun awoke and immediately jumped up.
 He remembered something, some kind of fire, hot and instantaneous, that passed through him and left.
 And Markun forgot everything.
 He stood, moved his cheekbones, as he tried to reach out in thought for these fleeting cockroaches, but could not remember anything.
 Something great and unknown struck him in his sleep.
 He up stood and grasped what was gone and would not return.
 But the mark, direct and sharp, remained in his soul and altered it.

 Would he like to call, tell someone?
 No, not then, after.
-He's already considered to be a fool, and not the kind of fool that is loved and pitied, but the kind that is hated.
+He's already considered a fool, and not the kind of fool that is loved and pitied, but the kind that is hated.

 And he remembered the girl who waved her hand near the forest and cried out.
 If only she'd come to the barn now.
 If he told her everything, she would have understood him and he would have taken her by the very same hand.
 And Markun smiled with happiness and anguish.